Augustin007/anremithrl-s-guide-to-earendor/Creatures/Beings/Immortals/Aberrations/Vampires/Scathatch.md

 Thereafter, Scathatch heard Aeoife was looking for her and sent her then-apprentice, a man named Prichard, to look for Aeoife and send her a message to turn her away.
 After some correspondence, Scathatch discovered that Aeoife was in a similar situation that Joanna was some centuries ago, and feeling pity, Scathatch agreed to meet her sister, but when she went to meet her, Aeoife was gone.

-Scathatch now roams the countryside of Swanward with group of students, hunting monsters and bandits and righting wrongs.
+Scathatch would roam the countryside for the next eighty years with a group of students, hunting monsters and righting wrongs.
+She left the students with Joanna when [[William Treaty]] asked for her help.
+She would go on to requisition the help of [[Xandred Valerius]] and die at his hands.